Brooklyn subway shooting suspect arrested, one day after opening fire on train car filled with riders

 The motive behind the shooting spree remained unclear.
 A police source said it was a miracle that no one was killed, and investigators recovered 33 9 mm shell casings from inside the subway car.

-NYU-Langone Hospital-Brooklyn treated 21 of the train victims for smoke inhalation and gunshot wounds, with 16 released by Wednesday morning and the remaining five listed in stable condition.
-Two of the shooting victims were still at Maimonides Hospital, where three other straphangers were treated and released.
+NYU Langone Hospital-Brooklyn treated 21 of the train victims for smoke inhalation and gunshot wounds, with 16 released by Wednesday morning and the remaining five listed in stable condition.
+Two of the shooting victims were still at Maimonides Hospital, where three other straphangers had been treated and released.

 Authorities believe the shooter acted alone when he went on the bloody rampage that sent terrified train riders sprinting for safety as smoke billowed from the subway car.

-James has a criminal record in Pennsylvania, New Jersey and Wisconsin, according to police sources, and was living inside a rented U-Haul van on a Brooklyn street in the days before his bloody rampage.
-Authorities said he also had nine prior New York arrests between 1992-98, four for possession of burglar’s tools.
+James has a criminal record in Pennsylvania, New Jersey and Wisconsin, and he had nine prior New York arrests from 1992-98, four for possession of burglar’s tools, said police sources.

 The suspect also left behind a collection of online ramblings, including a YouTube video titled “Sensible Violence.”
 In another video, the suspect says he was diagnosed with a mental illness and treated in the Bronx during the 1970s.